lauraportillo/my-rental-bike/README.md

 ## Calculating Rental Prices and Request

-To rent a bike, you can do it directly from the rental tab or from the details of the selected bike.
+To rent a bike, you can do it directly from the rental tab...

 ![rent form](https://github.com/lauraportillo/my-rental-bike/blob/master/src/images/bike4.jpg)

+...or from the details of the selected bike.

 ![rent form bike](https://github.com/lauraportillo/my-rental-bike/blob/master/src/images/bike5.jpg)